DataDog/integrations-extras/ping/README.md

 ### Installation

-The Ping check is not included in the [Datadog Agent][2] package, so you will need to install it yourself.
+The Ping check is not included in the [Datadog Agent][2] package, so you need to install it yourself.

 ### Configuration